zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ## Request and response types

-There are different kinds of requests, each identified by a unique command, and each with an associated set of named parameters.
+There are different kinds of requests, each identified by a unique method name, and each with an associated set of named parameters.
 Some requests can be sent to many kinds of object;
 some are only suitable for one kind of object.